Hurence/logisland/logisland-documentation/tutorials/prerequisites.rst

 ------------------------------------------
 Logisland is packaged as a Docker container that you can build yourself or pull from Docker Hub.

-To facilitate integration testing and to easily run tutorials, you can create a `docker-compose.yml` file with the following content, or directly download it from `a gist <https://gist.githubusercontent.com/oalam/706e719baf6bb6df46acdc4cd96ac72f/raw/08c014f3e7116f23a5edae30f82422dd297e8263/docker-compose.yml>`_
+To facilitate integration testing and to easily run tutorials, you can create a `docker-compose.yml` file with the following content.

 .. code-block:: yaml